 Buying a bicycle is not a necessity as the city's popular Bicing bike-sharing service offers a practical alternative with bike stands positioned throughout the city.

 To take advantage of the service, riders simply insert their membership card at one of the designated stands, choose a bike and get going.
 When a person arrives at their destination, they re-insert their card and drop off the bike.
-Charges are incurred based on the time the bike is used, as long as it’s under two hours.
+Charges are incurred based on the time the bike is used, and it can't be for longer than two hours.

 Driving in Barcelona